 I loved the time in my life when I was carrying our babies and anticipating each labor and birth.
 I had very positive birth experiences with a great support team, so it was very natural for me to want to continue to be involved in the world of pregnancy and birth.
 It was after the arrival of my third baby that I was introduced to the term "doula," and I knew that is what I wanted to be.

-I began my journey as a birth doula in 2003 and have enjoyed providing support to many women (and their partners) since that time.
+I began my journey as a birth doula in 2003 and have enjoyed providing support to over 300 women (and their partners) since that time.
 It has been my privilege to be the birth doula for some women on more than one occasion.
+More recently I added postpartum doula care to my support package although I have cared for new families in their homes for many years on a personal level.

 During our visits we talk about the pregnancy and discuss previous prenatal visits, possible complications and the mother’s feelings and needs as it pertains to this pregnancy.
 I also ask her how she envisions her birth and what would make it a positive experience from her point of view.
 That sets the tone for how we will work together to achieve her goals.
 I explain the natural stages of labor and what one could experience during the course of labor, i.e. possible interventions, medications and natural remedies for pain relief, positions and options along the way.
 I also offer assistance in creating a birth plan to express her preferences and desires.